 - Full fat dairy is again rich in unnecessary fats and sugar.
 Packaged flavored milk again is loaded with artificial sweeteners and preservatives that are good for your health.
 Instead, opt for skimmed and semi-skimmed milk products that have been toned down to remove the unnecessary fats.

 - Canned fruits are often soaked in sugar syrup.
-This sugar syrup not only reduces the nutritional value of the fruit, but also is very unhealthy because of its preservatives content.
-Always eat whole fruits since cutting and chewing it with your teeth consumes energy and allows you to reap maximum benefits since the fiber content is intact.
+This sugar syrup not only reduces the nutritional value of the fruit but also is very unhealthy because of its preservatives content.
+Always eat whole fruits since cutting and chewing them with your teeth consumes energy and allows you to reap maximum benefits since the fiber content is intact.

 Food is a basic necessity.
 Every day, you are given a choice of goes inside your body.
 Knowing that what works and what does not work for you and then taking your pick is the wisest thing to do.
 Exercise your choice by gaining some knowledge about the rights and wrongs.
 Stick to the plan with some dedication and what seems impossible will be available right at your disposal.